This is a very fine condition WWI Model 1917 double action revolver manufactured by Colt in the spring of 1918.

 Colt had previously produced the Colt Model 1909 double action revolver that was chambered to fire the .45 Long Colt (Modified) cartridge.
 This cartridge was rimmed and was slightly larger than the earlier Long Colt round.
 The .45 ACP round, as a rimless cartridge, would not work in the Model 1909 revolver since the entire round would fall straight through the cylinder.

 Smith & Wesson solved this problem initially by counterboring the chambers so that the .45 ACP cartridge would headspace on their forward rim.
 This did not, however, alleviate the problem of extracting the spent cases with the star ejector.
 This was solved by Joseph Wesson at Smith & Wesson by developing a half-moon clip that held three .45 ACP cartridges together.
 The clip, which was made of spring steel, secured the three rounds to the cylinder face and it also permitted the clip with three fired rounds to be extracted.
 The six-round revolver used two half-moon clips.
+As a result, this revolver is designed to only fire .45 ACP rounds using the half-moon clips.

 Although Smith & Wesson invented and patented the half-moon clip, the Ordnance Department pressured Smith & Wesson to permit Colt to use the same design free of charge in its version of the new revolver.